szpak/ufoai-rpms-fedora/README.md

-# UFO: Alient Invasion - devel RPM packages for Fedora
+# UFO: Alien Invasion - devel RPM packages for Fedora

 SPEC files for a set of RPM packages for a development 2.5 version of UFO: Alien Invasion for Fedora.
 It allows to test a new version on Fedora before its official release.
 The 2.5-final version will be (hopefully) available through RPM Fusion repository.